 - Director for the College for Congregational Development, 2011-2014

-- Director for the Diocesan School for Leadership - Diocese of New Westminster, Vancouver, BC, 2011 – 2015
+- Director for the Diocesan School for Parish Development - Diocese of New Westminster, Vancouver, BC, 2011 – Present

-Our diocese has a very healthy and active Education for Ministry (EfM) presence and Bishop Melissa was a Mentor Trainer for EfM based out of the US southeast from 1981-1996.
-Bishop Melissa intends to remain in her position as the Director of the Diocese of New Westminster’s Diocesan School for Leadership.
+Our diocese has a healthy and active Education for Ministry (EfM) presence and Archbishop Melissa was a Mentor Trainer for EfM based out of the US southeast from 1981-1996.
+Archbishop Melissa iremains in her position as the Director of the Diocese of New Westminster’s Diocesan School for Parish Development.

-Bishop Skelton leads an active and busy life in ministry.
-Bishop Melissa has three siblings: a brother in San Francisco and two sisters in Atlanta, GA.
-She also has an adult son, Evan, who lives with his wife and two sons in Washington, DC.
-She is married to The Revd Eric Stroo who is a deacon canonically resident in the Episcopal Diocese of Olympia and mental health counsellor with the Samaritan Centre in Seattle, Washington.
-Rev. Stroo was licensed by Bishop Skelton in 2017 to minister in the Diocese of New Westminster and as of June 2017 he is a vocational deacon at St. Michael's, Multicultural Church located in Vancouver.
+She is married to The Reverend Eric Stroo who is a deacon canonically resident in the Episcopal Diocese of Olympia and mental health counsellor with the Samaritan Centre in Seattle, Washington.
+Rev. Stroo was licensed by Archbishop Skelton in 2017 to minister in the Diocese of New Westminster and as of June 2017 he is a vocational deacon at St. Michael's, Multicultural Church located in Vancouver.

-To download an 11x17 at 180 dpi image of the above photo and of the Bishop's official headshot please click the links below
+To download an 11x17 at 180 dpi image of the above photo and of the Archbishop's official headshot please click the links below

 Photo credit: Bayne Stanley